 Use of the Covid-19 scanner app is highly recommended, alternatively, keep a detailed contact tracing diary.
 Face masks are mandatory on public transport.

 If you’re an international doctor considering work in New Zealand, you can still apply.
 Moving here takes six months to one year, so it’s best to plan ahead.
 See our International page for more information.

 The state is using a traffic-light system for border crossings and you’ll need a ‘green zone’ permit to enter.
 You can’t enter Victoria if you have been in a ‘red zone’ within the last 14 days, even if you are normally a resident of Victoria and many Australian states have closed their borders to Victoria.

-Find out more about permits and how to apply.
+Find out more about permits and how to apply here.

 If you enter NSW by air or rail, you’ll need to fill out a traveller self-declaration form.
 People who work or travel within NSW-Victoria border communities don’t need to complete a traveller self-declaration form.

 If you have been in an area of concern, you’ll only be able to enter NSW if you are a resident, or are travelling through by the most direct practicable route.